-Goji, or wolfberry, is used in traditional Chinese medicine and in food preparation in China.
-The juice of wolfberries and the berries themselves are sold for the various health benefits that it offers.
+Goji, or wolfberry, is used in traditional Chinese medicine and in food preparations in China.
 Wolfberry is actually divided into two sub-species, which are known as Lycium barbarum and Lycium chinense, both belonging to the Solanaceae family.
-Wolfberry is considered to be native to China and it also grows in the warmer regions around the world, including Australia, North America, the Mediterranean basin, Central Asia, and Southwest Asia.
+Wolfberry is native to China but is also grown in warmer regions around the world, including Australia, North America, the Mediterranean basin, Central Asia, and Southwest Asia.
 China is the biggest exporter of Wolfberry in the world.

 The English name Goji is derived from the Mandarin name gouqi.
 The other name, wolfberry, is thought to have originated from the Greek name of the plant Lycium, from Lycos or “wolf” in Greek.
-The Goji tree grows up to a height of about 3 meters.
-The berries of Goji are small, up to 2cm, dark red or orange, and oblong shaped.
+Goji tree grows up to a height of about 3 meters.
+The berries are small, up to 2 cm, dark red or orange, and oblong shaped.
 These berries taste anywhere from bitter to sweet.

-Goji is not only used as food and medicine in China, but also in other Asian countries such as Korea, Japan, and Vietnam.
-The whole plant, including the berries, leaves, roots, and root bark have been used for medicinal purposes.
+Goji is not only used as food and medicine in China, but also in Asian countries such as Korea, Japan, and Vietnam.
+The whole plant, including the berries, leaves, roots, and root bark, has been used for medicinal purposes.
 In traditional medicine, goji berries were used to cure liver diseases, infertility, abdominal pain, dry cough, fatigue, and headaches.
-It was considered to be tonic that increased longevity.
+It was considered to be a tonic that increased longevity.

 Nutritional Value of Goji Berry